 A batch of new pages goes up every Sunday!

 Who's the person behind the comic?

 Mostly me; Cody Baier.
 Creator, writer, artist.
-Of course, I couldn't do it alone: the pages are colored by Sam Cosentino, and the website was done by Kevin Markey.
+Of course, I couldn't do it alone: from the beginning of Chapter 1 to Chapter 5 Page 17, the pages were colored by Sam Cosentino.
+Now I handle all coloring duties as well.
+Also, the website is built and maintained by Kevin Markey.
 Oh, and the website graphics are courtesy of the fine folks at SRFN Productions!